TimMouskhelichvili/personal/public/static/markdown/blog/javascript-substring/en.md

 *Notes:*
 1. The start index is 0.
 2. If no end parameter is provided => the rest of the string.
+3. If start > stop, then function swaps both arguments.
+4. If any argument is negative or is NaN, it is treated as 0.

 ### 2. Return Value